AdamWhiteHat/BigDecimal/README.md

-  :cockroach: [View out open issues](https://github.com/AdamWhiteHat/BigDecimal/issues) if you are experiencing a bug or have an idea for a new feature.
+  :cockroach: [View open issues](https://github.com/AdamWhiteHat/BigDecimal/issues) if you are experiencing a bug or have an idea for a new feature.
 You can also discuss new feature ideas in the [discussion](https://github.com/AdamWhiteHat/BigDecimal/discussions) forums first.
 An 'issue' for the new feature can be created from a discussion at any time.